markjnkim/es_mod/01-html/content/step-6-reach-out.md

 > **Hint:** Look at the HTML for the previous sections and headings for a workable template for this step.
 Whenever a style pattern starts to emerge, it is important to recognize where code might be repeated and try to assign that class to the element to replicate the styles.

-After having spent some time thinking about and adding classes to the HTML, the Reach Out section should look something like this:
+After having spent some time adding classes to the HTML, the Reach Out section should now look something like this:

 ```html